My insomnia

 My initial foray into Bro Science was at that very gym, a few years before the arrival of Ridiculously Hot and Kind Coach.
 I saw guys drinking what looked like shakes and turned my research skills towards building muscle and getting lean.
 Other people got the handbook, I thought.
 I ended up writing an extra chapter in my book on sports expertise and genetics to justify all of this: I had conversations about types of protein.
 I won nutrition challenges.
 I hired a nutrition coach.
 I weighed all of my food and ate carbs at specific times.
 I studied the daily schedules of top athletes.

-His Instagram account features some protein powders because those companies give him money.
+His Instagram account featured some protein powders—because those companies gave him money from sponsorships.

 Bro Science loves the ever-popular muscle-building supplement creatine, but get a little further into the peer-reviewed research on individual differences, and you learn that a sizable chunk of people don’t respond to it because they already have enough endogenous creatine in their muscles that the powder merely creates expensive urine.
 It only makes a dent in your overall development—mostly, you have to spend a few hours a day at the gym.
 You have to sleep at least 8 hours a day (muscles are torn at the gym and repair during your sleep).
 And abs are made at the gym, but revealed in the kitchen: my model friends whose ads appeared in Men’s Health (I was spending a ridiculous amount of time at the gym, mind you) counted calories like crazy before a photoshoot.
 The photo shoot was for a supplement.